AmadeusITGroup/Trax/README.md

 1. assess trax
 ```

-Then, if you want the console to keep constantly in sync with the ls data, you simply need to watch the *ls* instance and call render again anytime a change is reported:
+Now, if you want the console to keep constantly in sync with the ls data, you simply need to watch the *ls* instance and call render again anytime a change is reported:

 ```js
 import { watch } from 'trax';